Kong/kong/DEVELOPER.md

 The `$OPENSSL_DIR` variable is needed when compiling Kong, to make sure it uses the correct version of OpenSSL.

 You can add these lines to your `.profile` or `.bashrc` file.
-Otherwise you could find yourself wondering where is everything!.
+Otherwise, you could find yourself wondering where is everything!.

 ### Databases